Ionic-Notes/.github/profile/README.md

 ## About the Author

-My name is [Your Name], and I'm a software developer with a passion for mobile app development.
+My name is [Zagham Nadeem](https://github.com/zagham-nadeem), and I'm a software developer with a passion for mobile app development.
 I started this blog to share my knowledge and experience with others who are interested in learning about Ionic Framework, Angular, HTML, CSS, React, and React Native.

 ## Contributing